Part of our series on Security for Medium Businesses.

 But now it’s not, our motto notwithstanding.
 It costs about $2.50 per month and 30 minutes to stand up a new email server that can send out millions of fraud and spam attempts over email every hour.
 Trust is not what it used to be.

 Smart people have built and bolted on systems that block a lot of the junk, but email is fundamentally a naïve and trusting design.
-Attempts to rebuild messaging with security have their own downsides and nothing has replaced email’s popularity.
+We have since built alternatives with strong security, but none have not come close to replacing email’s popularity.
+Despite the warts, email will be with us for a long time.

 The best bolt-on is DKIM and, together with its trusty sidekick SPF and its assistant DMARC, it promises a future with way less spam and forgery if everybody did it.
 Luckily, you don’t have to wait for anyone else to get solid value out of it for yourself.